Skip to content

 David Suárez

-Colleen Willoughby Endowed Faculty Fellow in Philanthropy & Civil Society
+Colleen Willoughby Endowed Professor in Philanthropy & Civil Society

 His research has been supported by the Ford Foundation, the Spencer Foundation, the Aspen Institute, the Nonprofit Academic Centers Council, and the Bill & Melinda Gates Foundation.
 His work has been published in the Journal of Public Administration Research and Theory, the American Review of Public Administration, Administration & Society, Nonprofit and Voluntary Sector Quarterly, Voluntas, Sociology of Education, and many additional outlets.
 He teaches courses on public management, organizational theory, philanthropy, and leadership in the nonprofit sector.
 Prior to pursuing a career in academia, David worked briefly as an elementary school teacher for dual language learners in California (Spanish-English) and served as a Peace Corps volunteer in the Dominican Republic.